-New Practitioners need to attend a total of 45 hours of training by the end of their first three years of independent practice.
+New Practitioners need to attend a total of 45 hours of training by the end of their first three years of independent practice (becoming a tenant or commencing a 3rd six or held a practising certificate for less than 3 full calendar years).
 Nine of these hours must be advocacy and three ethics.

-NPP advocacy courses comprise a series of workshops on a Saturday, preceded by a case analysis session about two and a half weeks before on a weekday evening and some written work (skeleton argument etc).
-The dates in 2018/19 will be:
+NPP advocacy courses comprise a series of workshops on a Saturday, preceded by a case analysis session a few weeks before on a weekday evening and some written work (skeleton argument etc).

 The next course date will be 16th (Advocacy) & 17th (Ethics) March 2024 for Family, Civil, Criminal & Employed, with a case analysis session in the weeks prior.
 Applications for this course are now open.

 The remaining 2024 course dates are 29th & 30th June.
 Applications for these courses will open in December (for the March course), and in 2024 (for the June course).

 Please note - all places for the NPP are allocated on the basis of urgency (i.e. proximity to the expiry of the three year window), and not on a first come first served basis.
 At present, there is a backlog of practitioners due to Covid, so do not be alarmed if you are well within the three year window and are not successful this time.